vsouza/awesome-ios/README.md

  * [XCSwiftr](https://github.com/dzenbot/XCSwiftr) - An Xcode Plugin to convert Objective-C to Swift :large_orange_diamond:
  * [SwiftKitten](https://github.com/johncsnyder/SwiftKitten) - Swift autocompleter for Sublime Text, via the adorable SourceKitten framework :large_orange_diamond:
  * [Kin](https://github.com/Karumi/Kin) - Have you ever found yourself undoing a merge due to a broken Xcode build?
 Then Kin is your tool.
 It will parse your project configuration file and detect errors. :large_orange_diamond:
+ * [AVXCAssets-Generator](https://github.com/angelvasa/AVXCAssets-Generator) - AVXCAssets Generator takes path for your assets images and creates appiconset and imageset for you in just one click

 # Rapid Development
  * [KZPlayground](https://github.com/krzysztofzablocki/KZPlayground) - Playgrounds for Objective-C for extremely fast prototyping / learning.